Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Main Results

-Some remarks on \thmref{thm:Gaussian} are given in order. \begin{enumerate} \item Although the bounds in \thmref{thm:Gaussian} are only for the CLT regime but not the MD regime, they yield the channel skewness of the Gaussian channel as $S(P)$ since the channel skewness \eqref{eq:skewnessdef} is defined as the coefficient of the $Q^{-1}(\epsilon)^2$ term in the non-Gaussianity as $\epsilon \to 0$, and since the lower and upper bounds on the $Q^{-1}(\epsilon)^2$ term in \eqref{eq:Gausslower}--\eqref{eq:Gaussupper} match. \item The lower bound is derived by analyzing Shannon's random coding bound \cite[eq.~5]{shannon1959Probability} in the CLT regime, which draws codewords uniformly over the sphere of radius $\sqrt{nP}$ and employs maximum likelihood decoder.
-The proof technique is slightly different than the bound \eqref{eq:DD} that we use for DMCs; we replace the auxiliary event $\mc{D}$ in \eqref{eq:Ddef} with $Q_Y = P_Y$ by the event

-In the prior tightest CLT approximation for the Gaussian channel, Tan and Tomamichel \cite{tan2015Third} use \eqref{eq:Ddef} to show that $\zeta(n, \epsilon, P) \geq \frac{1}{2} \log n + O(1)$.
-It turns out that changing \eqref{eq:Ddef} to \eqref{eq:modifiedD} is crucial in deriving the tight lower bound on the channel skewness for the Gaussian channel. \item The converse bound \eqref{eq:Gaussupper} analyzes Shannon's sphere-packing bound \cite[eq.~15]{shannon1959Probability}, which is quite different than our method in \thmref{thm:mainConv} for DMCs.
-Shannon's sphere-packing converse turns out to be Polyanskiy's meta-converse \cite[Th.~28]{polyanskiy2010Channel} applied with the optimal auxiliary output distribution \cite[Sec.
-VI-F]{polyanskiy2013saddlepoint}, that is, after transforming the channel output $\mb{Y}$ to $\mb{Y} / \norm{\mb{Y}}_2$, the uniform distribution over the $n$-dimensional unit sphere achieves the minimax in \cite[Th.~28]{polyanskiy2010Channel}, and Shannon's converse bound is equal to that minimax bound.
-The prior tightest CLT approximation in the converse direction applies the meta-converse bound with the auxiliary output distribution $Q_Y^{(n)} = \mathcal{N}(\mb{0}, (1+P) \ms{I}_n)$, and derives $\zeta(n, \epsilon, P) \leq \frac{1}{2} \log n + O(1)$.
-This technique turns out to be insufficiently sharp to derive the sharp bound on the channel skewness. \item In both of achievability and converse bounds, the quantile function of a noncentral $t$-distribution is needed.
-Since the noncentral $t$-distribution is not a sum of independent random variables, \thmref{thm:moderatePetrov} below, which is for the MD regime, does not apply.\footnote{The proof of \thmref{thm:moderatePetrov} relies on the fact that all moments of the random variable are finite; however, the $n$-th and higher order moments of the noncentral $t$-distribution with $n$ degrees of freedom are undefined.
-Therefore, one needs to find another method to derive the asymptotic expansion of the cdf of the noncentral $t$-distribution in the MD regime.} Instead, we use the Cornish-Fisher expansion of that distribution, which is available in the CLT regime.
-Based on the fact that the Cornish-Fisher expansions in general have the same skewness term for the CLT and MD regimes (see \lemref{lem:cornish}, below), we conjecture that the bounds in \thmref{thm:Gaussian} hold in the MD regime up to the $S(P) Q^{-1}(\epsilon)^2$ term.
-The question that whether this is true is left to future work.
+Since the noncentral $t$-distribution is not a sum of independent random variables, Petrov's MD expansion in \thmref{thm:moderatePetrov} below, does not apply.
+The proof of \thmref{thm:moderatePetrov} relies on all moments of the random variable being finite; however, the $n$-th and higher order moments of the noncentral $t$-distribution with $n$ degrees of freedom are undefined.
+Therefore, one needs to find another method to derive the asymptotic expansion of the CDF of the noncentral $t$-distribution in the MD regime.
+However, since the Cornish-Fisher expansions in general have the same skewness term in the CLT and MD regimes (see \lemref{lem:cornish}, below), we conjecture that the achievability bound in \eqref{eq:Gaussupper} holds up to the $S(P) Q^{-1}(\epsilon_n)^2$ term in the MD regime.